 “I think business school is a very personal decision.
 There is no one-size-fits-all formula to make a decision, but I would recommend admits reflect on what is most important to them and crucially attend welcome/admit weekends before committing.
 For example, I knew that because I missed out on a ‘campus’ experience having gone to NYU for undergrad, I wanted a business school experience that was more focused on a campus or part of town (most Wharton MBAs live in the Rittenhouse Square area).
 Additionally, I am pretty extroverted and want a very social experience, which Columbia also has, but having visited Wharton for Welcome Weekend, I felt that the social culture at Wharton was more suited to my personality,” shared Christina Jiang.

-Rodrigo De Paula took a more analytical approach in advising future admits on how to make the choice between the two programs.
+Another past client, who chose CBS over Wharton, took a more analytical approach in advising future admits on how to make the choice between the two programs.
 He advised a three-pronged approach around recruiting, school experience and internship:

 “Recruiting: I think if students are seeking a very traditional path, such as consulting or investment banking, there is little difference in placement at the schools.
 For those looking to do private equity or VC, Wharton is definitely better.
 For public market investing, I think Columbia is better (or at least as good).”